Harika-SVL/Jenkins/notes.md

   ![Alt text](shots/39.PNG)
   ![Alt text](shots/40.PNG)

-* In Jenkins we can have multiple versions of java, maven etc and we can handle these by configuring jenkins
+* In Jenkins we can have multiple versions of java, maven, etc and we can handle these by configuring jenkins
-* To fix the maven 3.6.3 issue we have to install 3.9 and use full path for package
+* To fix the maven 3.6.3, issue we have to install 3.9.3 and use full path for package
 * Test results

   ### Jenkins TERMS :